 Hi, I'm Noah.
 I'm a fourth-year PhD candidate and the Carl J. Friedrich Fellow in the Department of Government at Harvard University, where I also received my MA (2024) and BA (2022).
-In the Summer of 2025, I was a Quantitative Research Intern at Two Sigma.
+In the Summer of 2025, I was a Quantitative Research Intern at Two Sigma, where I continue to work part-time during the academic year.

 I am the creator of the Small-Area Global Elections (SAGE) Archive, a database of geocoded, small-area (usually polling-station level) election results for 110 countries.
 You can read more about the progress of SAGE here.